 October 26, 1938: Judy endured new hair and makeup tests for The Wizard of Oz under the temporary direction of George Cukor.
 These tests included some using her own hair with braids and some with other blond wigs.
 She wore the same dress she had been wearing during the two weeks of filming (that too would be changed).

-Also on this day, the two articles above were published which were the first of many that detailed the production.
-The first is Hedda Hopper’s story about visiting the set, the second is a fascinating report that is one of the few that details the early weeks of production under director Richard Thorpe and with Buddy Ebsen as the Tin Man.
+Also on this day, these two articles were published which were the first of many that provided some details about the production.
+The first is Hedda Hopper’s story about visiting the set, and the second is a fascinating report that is one of the few that details the early weeks of production under director Richard Thorpe and with Buddy Ebsen as the Tin Man.

 October 26, 1944: This promotional photo was dated on this date (but taken in July 1944) and sent out to various magazines and newspapers for publication as an early promotion for Ziegfeld Follies.
 As it turned out, the film would not be in general release until 1946 due to various production delays and editing.
 The ad above was published on this date in the Film Daily trade magazine.

 Also on this day, Judy had more filming on The Clock with scenes shot on the “Interior Hotel Bedroom” set.
 Time called: 10 a.m.; dismissed: 6 p.m.

 October 26, 1945: Judy was sick on this day and did not report to work on Till The Clouds Roll By.
 She had been shooting the “Who?” number.